Managing Director, Jo Gorrod, discusses the trail running challenge.

-We had a conversation with Jo Gorrod, client services director at Oak Jersey, about the Double Top Ultra Marathon.
+We had a conversation with Jo Gorrod, Managing Director at Oak Jersey, about the Double Top Ultra Marathon.
 She and her husband Nick, were one of 35 relay teams which took part in the trail running challenge on Saturday 19 September.

 Tell us a bit about your running career

 I competed in athletics and cross country as a junior, following in the footsteps of my older sister who was a very talented track athlete.
 I gave up all sport in my 20’s and then rediscovered my love for competition in my 30’s.
 I made the switch from being a pure runner to triathlete about eight years ago.
 I still love running even if I’m not as quick as I used to be and off-road running has always been my favourite.

 We were due to race in Ironman Italy at the end of September.
 The Ironman event is gruelling, with a 3.8km swim, followed by a 180km bike ride with a marathon to finish off, so a proper day out!
 We signed up this time last year and it has been a full year of planning and preparation.
 The aim was not just to finish but to try and get a qualifying spot for Kona which is the IM world championship in 2021.